What Does Poinsettia Flower Mean and Symbolise?

 Spread the love

-History of Poinsettia Flowers
+History of the Poinsettia Plant

-Scientifically, the Poinsettia is known as Euphorbia pulcherrima meaning the most beautiful.
-It is native to Mexico and Central America with a few very interesting meanings and symbolism.
-To narrow it down, these flowers originated from the quaint little town of Taxco de Alarcón in Mexico.
-Natives call this special flower the Christmas Star Flower.
+The poinsettia is native to Mexico (specifically southern Mexico) and Central America.
+These flowers originated from the quaint little town of Taxco de Alarcón in Mexico.
+Natives call this special flower the Christmas Star Flower or the Flor de Pascua or Flor de Noche Buena.

 Symbolism of Poinsettia Blossoms